SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 UX test cases.md

 Pass/Fail Criteria: displaying an error message after clicking sign-in button is a pass criteria, failure to display an error message is a fail criteria.

 Test Case Id- TBL006

 Description: sign-up form implementation

 Test Steps: after going to sign-up page to verify the form has a textbox to collect a user name ,the user name is required .The form a textbox to collect a password and the password is required and a button to submit the sign-up details.

-Pre-requistes: to be running the api on the system and to be on the sign-up page
+Pre-requisites: to be running the api on the system and to be on the sign-up page

 Author : Akshay

 Test Method: manual

 Pass/Fail Criteria: the presence of all the above mentioned requirements is a pass criteria, and absence of any one is a fail criteria.

 Test Case Id-TBL007

 Description: Collect username for sign-up page

 Test Steps: when the user enters a username for the first time, it must fit some requirements.
-The username must a string that is atleast 8 characters long, the username shall not include any spaces, and leading and trailing spaces should be trimmed.
+The username must a string that is at least 8 characters long, the username shall not include any spaces, and leading and trailing spaces should be trimmed.

-Pre-requistes: to be running the api on the system and to be on the sign-up page
+Pre-requisites: to be running the api on the system and to be on the sign-up page

 Author: Rajiv Dave

 Test Method: Manual

 Pass/Fail Criteria: the presence of all the above mentioned requirements is a pass criteria, and absence of any one is a fail criteria.

 Test Case Id-TBL008

-Despciption: Collect password for sign-up page
+Description: Collect password for sign-up page

 Test steps: when the user creates a password for the first time, it must fit some requirements.
-The password should be at least 8 characters long, shall not include any spaces, and leading and trailing spaces shoudl be trimmed.
-The passwword must also contain one upper-case latter, one lowercase letter, and one character that is not a letter
+The password should be at least 8 characters long, shall not include any spaces, and leading and trailing spaces should be trimmed.
+The password must also contain one upper-case latter, one lowercase letter, and one character that is not a letter

-Pre-requistes: to be running the api on the system and to be on the sign-up page
+Pre-requisites: to be running the api on the system and to be on the sign-up page

 Author: Rajiv Dave